livekit/rust-sdks/README.md

 ## FAQ

-### Did you consider C/C++ as your common core?
+### Do you plan to offer a C/C++ SDK?

 Yes!
 In fact, we also plan to release an SDK for C++ in the coming months.
-However, the C++ SDK will use the Rust SDK. 🙂
+It, like our other platform-specific SDKs, will use the Rust SDK. 🙂

+### Did you consider C/C++ as your common core?

+Yes.
+We chose Rust over C++ for a few reasons:
+- Rust's memory management model leads to fewer crashes/issues
+- Rust's build system requires less configuration and is easier to work with
+- While we love C/C++, it's a bit nicer to write code in Rust
+- Having the WebAssembly target will be useful down the road, C++ has Emscripten but it's a bit harder to set up and doesn't yet have WebRTC support.

+### Did you look at Arcas for libwebrtc bindings?

+Yes.
+Our build system is inspired by LBL's work!
+Given that some of our logic (e.g. hardware decoder code) is in C++ and that we may need to bridge more/different things than Arcas, we decided it was better to have our own bindings for full control.